Police: Juvenile sent inappropriate photos to children on Groton school bus

 The student has a Juvenile Court appearance date of Dec.
 1, the report said.

-The bus driver said in a statement filed with police that her 8-year-old daughter was on the bus and had her phone when the inappropriate images were transmitted to her phone.
+The bus driver said in a statement filed with police that her 8-year-old daughter was on the bus and had her mother's phone when the inappropriate images were transmitted to the phone.

 She said in the statement that she saw on the phone that there was a video of one of the students on the bus pretending to masturbate, but the video did not show the student exposing anything.
 She also saw a photo of a penis that was sent.